-- Marks and Spencer also sell our uniform and from the sales of this uniform, the school receives a small percentage.
-Please note that the PE uniform with M&S is currently incorrect.
+- Marks and Spencer sell our uniform and from the sales of this uniform, the school receives a small percentage.

 Please ensure that all items are clearly labelled.

-Our SENDCo is called Mrs Debbie Crouch.
-She works in school on Mondays and Tuesdays.
-If you have any questions about our SEND provision, please telephone Mrs Crouch on 01344 421117 or make an appointment with the office to meet with her in school.
+Our SENDCo is Mrs Rutter.
+She is the Early Years Foundation Stage Leader and also teaches in Reception two days a week.
+She is the SENDCo on Wednesdays and Fridays.
+If you have any questions about our SEND provision, please telephone Mrs Rutter on 01344 421117 or make an appointment with the office to meet with her in school.